psaisan/psaisan.github.io/README.md

     <td width="220"><img src="https://raw.githubusercontent.com/psaisan/MCAT/main/Images/genome_ai.png" width="200"></td>
     <td>
       <strong>📊  TRANSFORMERS from a Mathematician's Lens.</strong>  <br>
+      Computer vision did not become text; it forced Transformers to adapt to locality, scale, and geometry.
+Genomics can do the same.
+Biology is compositional, but not linguistically so: its grammar is physical, regulatory, and causal.
 DETAILS COMING SOON!
-Computer vision did not become text; it forced Transformers to adapt to locality, scale, and geometry.
-Genomics can do the same: biology is compositional, but not linguistically so — its grammar is physical, regulatory, and causal.
     </td>
   </tr>